Aquaculture, Greece (NAYS)

 Location: Molino de Cega is a trout fishery and trout egg production operation in Segovia, in Central Spain.
 The trout egg production operation consists of 10 populations of trout broodstock – in 10 tanks connected to a discontinuous RAS system – with a planned production of 6 million eggs per year.
 Eggs are sold for juvenile production, but there is also a pilot production for high quality “trout caviar”.

-Breeding Species: Trout
+Breeding Species: Rainbow Trout (Oncorhynchus mykiss)

 Current traceability challenges: The farm will be in operation by the second half of